Chapter Ten: The Curse & A Willing Sacrifice

 Immortal Rose's Journal

 What I saw then couldn't have been reality.
 Only a dream could make such pieces of glass rise up in a whirlwind about us.
 As if the very sharp edges were leaves stirred by the winds of late autumn, they ensnared us in their wicked trap, the scenery around changing shape until no longer was I in that room.
 The red-tinted darkness of the cursed night had grown brighter, and the view before me was as though a new land entirely.
 The moon above shone down with the purest white upon a whole and pure garden.
 The flowers were full of white blossoms to echo the celestial orb, and the whole of the ground was lush, soft grass.
-Still the glass whipped about, as I saw what could only have been a young Nicolae, a scene from the past as he thrashed about and stamped his feet in fury.
+Still the glass whipped about, as I saw what could only have been a young Nicolae, a scene from the past as he thrashed about and stomped his feet in fury.

 "Watch", the voice at my throat intoned.
 "See what has been our past!
 Thine curse upon me, upon this land!
 Thou art in mine realm now, in mine power.
 I can show ye the past as surely as ye stand within the hold of the present."

 I had no choice but to look on in mute horror as the vision before me snarled in his regal tirade.
 A flicker of white that went unseen until this point caught my attention.
-On the grass near the tyrant's hooves was a slender white-hared woman.
+On the grass near the tyrant's boots was a slender white-hared woman.
 Her dress was spattered with scarlet, the source of which seemed to stem from a free flowing wound at her throat.
 She simply stared up at the tyrant, her crimson eyes patient with his bellowing venom against her.

 "Witch!
 Wicked and foul temptress!
 What hast thou done to me?!
 Miserable wretch!
 Ye shall pay for your treason!"